Gayathri107/khan-exercises/README.md

 ## More

 If you're passionate about creating these exercises and want to apply to be a full-time exercise developer at the Khan Academy, [please do so](http://hire.jobvite.com/CompanyJobs/Careers.aspx?c=qd69Vfw7&page=Job%20Description&j=ohjSVfw7).

+Test fork modifications done by Gayathri for practice